Skip to content

 Current Status

-Build with ADK, equip with MCP, communicate with A2A
+Build with ADK, equip with MCP, communicate with A2A, identify with Agent ID

 Explore these documents to deepen your A2A understanding: